euske/jscs/README.md

 jscs (JavaScript Cheat Sheet)

-A minimalistic framework for upcoming LD31.
+A minimalistic framework for JavaScript games.